"Design, code, and photography is what really keeps me up at night."

 I’m a multidicisplinary design and product leader living in Minneapolis, MN.

-I'm a Lead Product Designer at Target and recently lead the design systems effort for Target.
+I'm a Lead Product Designer and recently lead the design systems effort at Target.
 Prior to this role, I was a Lead Designer for Target.com where I was part of the team who lead the transition from a fixed layout to a responsive layout.
 Prior to Target, I navigated the waters of a startup, Cympel, in the Midwest and West Coast, lead design at Best Buy, co-lead a local meetup group focused in technology, and designed many websites for agencies on the East coast.

 Over the past 12 years, I've worked with companies small and large such as Best Buy, Target, Google, Bose, Samsung, Harvard Law School, Anchor Press and Design Principles.
 I've started my career as a designer, but I've played many roles including front-end developer, product owner, scrum master, and mentor.

 I have a deep love for learning, design, technology, and mentoring.
 I enjoy reading books and taking photographs on my spare time.

 Over the years, I've learned that leadership is not a role or a job that has requirements — create a vision, serve your stakeholders, and build an organization to build those things.
 In fact, I've had many managers, but very few leaders.
 Leadership can be described as a mindset.
 It is a way of being that reflects how you view the world, who you are, and what you want to do in and for it.